-There are five principles that guide this initiative:
+There are five principles that guided this initiative from inception:

 - A higher rate of student retention is a non-negotiable goal